Search Knowledge Base by Keyword

 5. Description – Description of the report (optional)

-NOTE: When using SQL functions for columns, be sure to wrap the column with an AS label (See Line 10 in sample query below)
+NOTE: When using SQL functions for columns, be sure to use aliases signified by the keyword AS (See Line 10 in sample query below).

 1. Use the editing buttons to format the query